achwilko/vue-svg-custom-icon/README.md

 ## Requirements
  - [Vue.js](https://github.com/vuejs/vue) (2.x+)
  - [svgxuse](https://github.com/Keyamoon/svgxuse) polyfill to support IE9-11 version
- - SVG sprite file ([example](https://github.com/achwilko/vue-svg-icon/blob/master/static/icons.svg?short_path=e2fe5f7)) that should be available in /static folder by default (can be changed, more details in configuration section)
+ - SVG sprite file that should be available in **"/static"** folder by default (can be changed, more details in configuration section)

+ > TIP: you can use [create-svg-sprite](https://github.com/achwilko/create-svg-sprite) package to create SVG sprite with no build configuration based on SVG files from given folder.

 ## Usage